NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 **1.5 MKR Family**
 In the Arduino Store, you can find all MKR items.
 The MKR Family is a collection of boards, shields, and carriers that may be used to create incredible projects without the use of any additional electronics.
 Except for the MKR Zero, each board has a radio module that supports Wi-Fi, Bluetooth®, LoRa®, Sigfox, and NB-IoT connection.
-The family's boards are all based on the Cortex-M0 32-bit SAMD21 low power processor and include a crypto chip for secure communication.
+The family's boards are all based on the Cortex-M0 32-bit SAMD21 low-power processor and include a crypto chip for secure communication.
 The MKR Family shields and carriers are intended to supplement the board's functions, such as environmental sensors, GPS, Ethernet, motor control, and RGB matrix.

 - 1.5.1 Boards
 <img src="PM/AD/Arduino MKR1000 WIFI.jpg">